numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 This proposal uses a "weak scalar" logic.
 This means that Python ``int``, ``float``, and ``complex`` are not assigned one of the typical dtypes, such as float64 or int64.
 Rather, they are assigned a special abstract DType, similar to the "scalar" hierarchy
-names: Integral, Floating, ComplexFloatin.
+names: Integral, Floating, ComplexFloating.

 When promotion occurs (as it does for ufuncs if no exact loop matches), the other DType is able to decide how to regard the Python scalar.
-E.g. a ``UInt16`` promoting with an `Integral` will give ``UInt16``.
+E.g. a ``UInt16`` promoting with an ``Integral`` will give ``UInt16``.

 .. note::

-    A default will most likely be provided in the future for user defined DTypes.
+    A default will most likely be provided in the future for user-defined DTypes.
     Most likely this will end up being the default integer/float, but in principle more complex schemes could be implemented.